ielab/ielab.github.io/_publications/arvin-2021-intent-change.md

 ---
 redirect_from: /intent_change
 authors: [shengyao-zhuang, guido-zuccon]
-title: How do Online Learning to Rank Methods Adapt to Change of Intents?
+title: How do Online Learning to Rank Methods Adapt to Changes of Intent?
 venue: The 44th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '21)
 year: 2021
 ---